-- To compile, maintain and improve the most accurate, reliable and relevant sets of seabed data based on internationally approved geospatial standards focused on bathymetry and the authoritative GEBCO Gazetteer of Undersea Feature Names. - Open and equitable (free and easy) access to comprehensive seabed data and information for everyone under Creative Commons or comparable license terms.
+- Compile, maintain and improve the most accurate, reliable and relevant sets of seabed data based on internationally approved geospatial standards focused on bathymetry and the authoritative GEBCO Gazetteer of Undersea Feature Names. - Enable open and equitable (free and easy) access to comprehensive seabed data and information for everyone under Creative Commons or comparable license terms.